We are the 99%: Economic context

-Data on the minimum yearly income to be considered among the 1% vary per source, ranging from about $500,000 to $1.3 million.
-This is somewhat below the average compensation range of CEOs whose salaries average $3.9 million according to the AFL–CIO.
-CEOs salaries average $10.6 million for those whose companies are in the S&P 500 and $19.8 million for companies in the Dow Jones Industrial Average.

 Following the recession of the late 2000s (decade), the economy in the US continued to experience a jobless recovery.
 New York Times columnist Anne-Marie Slaughter described pictures on the "We are the 99" website as "page after page of testimonials from members of the middle class who took out loans to pay for education, took out mortgages to buy their houses and a piece of the American dream, worked hard at the jobs they could find, and ended up unemployed or radically underemployed and on the precipice of financial and social ruin."
 With market uncertainty due to fears of a double-dip recession and the downgrade of the US credit rating in the summer of 2011, the topics of how much the rich pay in taxes and how to solve the nation's economic crisis dominated media commentary.
 When Congress returned from break, proposed policy solutions came from both major parties as the 2012 Republican presidential debates occurred almost simultaneously with President Obama's September 9 proposal of the American Jobs Act.
 On September 17, 2011 President Obama announced an economic policy proposal for taxing millionaires known as the Buffett Rule.
 This immediately led to public statements by House Speaker John Boehner, President Obama, and Republican Mitt Romney over whether the Democrats were fomenting "class warfare".